msleigh/snes/docs/prompt_plan.md

 Organize the documentation into three sections: User Documentation, Theory Documentation, and Developer Documentation.
 Create placeholder Markdown files for each section.
 Update the Ford configuration so that these sections are included in the generated documentation.

 Verify that each section appears correctly and is navigable.
+Ensure the documentation structure aligns with the project's overall goals and provides clear guidance for users, developers, and theorists.
 Provide small code samples and test that the sections are correctly linked.
 Proceed in small steps with frequent testing.
 ```

 ### Prompt 5: GitHub Actions Workflow for Documentation Build and Deployment